ahnaf505/FaceDetec-/README.md

 ## 🚀 Status

-FaceDetec is currently in active development.
-The code is usable for production in CLI-only mode and is thoroughly documented with comments for clarity and ease of understanding.
-The listed features are being refined and enhanced for optimal performance.
-Please wait for releases and more info for expanded production use.
+FaceDetec is currently usable for production in a CLI-only mode.
+The code is thoroughly documented to ensure clarity and ease of understanding.
+Stay tuned for upcoming releases to leverage the full functionality of FaceDetec.
+Contributions and feedback are welcome as we work towards a stable release.

 ## 📝 Usage